Power Requirements

 Industrial All-Electric Steamers.
 If you are wanting to purchase an all-electric steamer, the power you have at your facility may be a deciding factor.
 Most (but not all) of our industrial all-electric steam machines require 3-phase power and voltages of 230V or higher, which means they won’t be “mobile” as they cannot be powered with a typical generator.

 Single Phase Steamers.
-If you don’t have 3-phase power (or don’t know what it is), but you’re set on an all-electric steamer, we offer the Optima EST 5K and Contigo line of cart steamer/extractors (3.3K), which both require 230 volt power (208~240v).
+If you don’t have 3-phase power (or don’t know what it is), but you’re set on an all-electric steamer, we offer the Optima XE 5K which requires 230 volt power (208~240v) and a 60 amp breaker.
 It is possible to power these steamers with higher wattage/amperage generators.

 Mobile Commercial/Industrial Steam.
 If you are looking to bring industrial-grade steam with you to the jobsite, the Optima XD is the right solution for you and the preferred choice for most customers.
 It requires a low watt/amp standard power supply that can be run off of an inverter/generator, and uses diesel to power its low-emissions burner that creates the steam.